mindreframer/agentpm/@roadmap/ROADMAP.md

 **Goal:** Test status tracking and comprehensive event logging

 ### User Stories:
+- As an agent, I can start working on a test
 - As an agent, I can mark tests as passing or failing with details
 - As an agent, I can log important events during development
 - As an agent, I can track file changes and their impact